I devote this section to the magical and mysterious items I might encounter in my studies.

 Returns a list of vectors corresponding to the positions of all my Lesser Sentinels.

-I have stumbled across some spells related to pyrotechnics.
-The media hums quite festively around the patterns, as if they were once used for grand celebrations, although I shudder to imagine how effective they'd be as a weaponized projectile.
+I have stumbled a pattern that may be one of the most complex spells in existence.
+The media hums quite festively, as if it were once used for grand celebrations, although I shudder to imagine how effective the projectile would be as a weapon.

 You don’t need to say anything.
 Just watch the fireworks.

-Conjure Firework (vec, vec, num, num, list of dyes, list of dyes, bool, bool →)
+Conjure Firework (vec, vec, num, num, list of vec, list of vec, bool, bool →)

 Basic Theory